-They may have been around for more than fifty years, but a newly-announced tour proves Aussies are happy to see The Angels’ faces again.
+They may have been around for more than fifty years, but a newly-announced tour proves Aussies are happy to see The Angels again.

-Shows have been confirmed in Melbourne, Sydney, and Brisbane before concluding at the storied South Australian live venue, The Bridgeway Hotel.
+Shows have been confirmed in Melbourne, Sydney, Brisbane, and more cities before the tour will conclude at storied South Australian live venue, The Bridgeway Hotel.

-It follows a busy 2024 for The Angels, dropping their first album in a decade Ninety Nine, and a tour celebrating the band’s 50th birthday.
+It follows a busy 2024 for The Angels.
+They dropped their first album in a decade, Ninety Nine, and embarked on a tour celebrating their 50th birthday.

 Love Music?